PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Implementing Real-Time Chat Services.md

 ```

 The *ChatManager.cs* script is going to be pretty small, so this is all we need.
-Once you have linked these public variables to the objects in your editor we are good to go.
+Once you have linked these public variables to the objects in your editor, we are good to go.

 ### Setting Up the Drop-Down Menu

-The next step before we start sending messages is to setup the rest of the drop-down menu details.
+The next step before we start sending messages is to set up the rest of the drop-down menu details.

 *3.* Currently, we only have the option ‘To All’ in the drop-down menu, but we want to add an option there for each player (excluding ourselves).
 The code for this is simple, we just need to loop through the player/participants list we created in the *GameSparksManager.cs* script in the *RTSessionInfo* variable we created and add an option for each player in that list that isn’t us.